View Document Text

 MFs and ETFs generally charge a management fee for their services as investment

 managers.
-The management fee is called an expense ratio.
-For example, an expense
+The management fee is referred to as the expense ratio.
+For example, an

-ratio of 0.50 means that the mutual fund company charges 0.5% for their services.
+expense ratio of 0.50 means that the mutual fund company charges 0.5% for its

-These fees are in addition to the fees paid to Adviser.
+services.
+These fees are in addition to the fees paid to the Adviser.

 Performance figures quoted by mutual fund companies in various publications are after